karankessy/karankessy/content/posts/post-2.md

 ---
 title: "Immunize Your Photos: Protecting Yourself from AI Deepfake Manipulation"
 date: 2024-12-18T12:13:30+05:30
+description: Explore how MIT's innovative PhotoGuard tool can protect your photos from malicious AI editing and deepfakes.
+Learn how to safeguard your digital identity and stay ahead in the evolving landscape of AI technology.
 tags: [AI, Deepfakes, Cybersecurity, Digital Identity, PhotoGuard, Online Safety]
 ---